jhannes/javaee-simplified/README.md

 The application is optimized for deployment with a Docker image running at GitHub Container Registry (GHCR).

+You must create a [personal access token](https://github.com/settings/tokens) with the `write:packages` privilege to use as your password.

 Update your `$HOME/.m2/settings.xml` with your GHCR registry.
 See the [Maven Password Encryption guide](https://maven.apache.org/guides/mini/guide-encryption.html) to avoid storing your passwords in plain text: